The DataViews package offers two React components and a few utilities to work with a list of data:

 by default.

-This property provides layout information about the view types that are active.
-If empty, enables all layout types (see “Layout Types”) with empty layout data.
+This property provides layout information about active view types.
+If empty, this enables all layout types (see “Layout Types”) with empty layout data.

 For example, this is how you’d enable only the table view type: